piotr-grzegorzek/Librus-PHP/README.md

 ### Frontend

-The frontend of the application is built with PHP and HTML+CSS+JS.
+The frontend of the application is built with HTML+CSS+JS.
 It includes a head module that sets up the metadata for the page and loads the necessary styles and scripts.
 The navbar module provides navigation throughout the application.
 RWD is implemented via bootstrap.
 Frontend communicates with API by AJAX request provided by JQuery.
+It occasionally uses PHP (rendering API routes).

 ### API